Polinasateesh/UserProject/README.md

 9.I use phpMyadmin and xampp server and  database name is client.

+## Adding the 'user.sql' Database File

+10. included the 'user.sql' database file exported from phpMyAdmin into your project.

 ### Usage

 11. Open your browser and access the application at `http://localhost:3000`.